Modfwango/Radio-PHP/README.md

 ```

 Next, configure the options in the `data/Welcome/config.json` file to your
 liking.
-After you have configured Radio-PHP, start it with `php main.php`
+After you have configured Radio-PHP, place some media in the folder
+specified in the config and start the daemon with `php main.php`

 Licensing
 =========